aranyagupta/FYP/README.md

 - Create necessary directories for training with `mkdir wits_models wits_models_loss`

 ### Configuration
 In `config.py`, set up a configuration for the types of training you want to do.
 We show below the format for the dictionary for each Training session.
+Once set up, run `python main.py train` to run a training session.

 |      Key      | Allowed Types |                        Example Value                        |                                                                                                                             Explanation                                                                                                                             |
 |:-------------:|:-------------:|:-----------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|